-The other simple effects are calculated in the same way, by ignoring all data in which you are not at the moment interested.
-Notice that the sum of squares for the simple effect of Condition for older participants (351.52) is the same value as that we obtained in Chapter 11 when we ran a one-way analysis of variance on only the data from older participants.
+The other simple effects are calculated in the same way-by ignoring all data in which you are not at the moment interested.
+The sum of squares for the simple effect of Condition for older participants (351.52) is the same value as you would have obtained in Exercise 11.1 when you ran a one-way analysis of variance on only the data from older participants.

 The degrees of freedom for the simple effects are calculated in the same way as for the corresponding main effects.
 This makes sense because the number of means we are comparing remains the same.
-Whether we use all of the participants or only some of them, we are still comparing five conditions and have 5 - 1 = 4 df for Condition.
+Whether we use all of the participants or only some of them, we are still comparing five conditions and have 5 - 1 = 4 df for Conditions.

-To test the simple effects, we generally use the error term from the overall analysis $(MS{error})$ .
+To test the simple effects, we generally use the error term from the overall analysis (MS{error}) .
 The expected mean squares are presented in Table 13.5, and they make it clear why this is the appropriate error term.
-The expected mean square for each simple effect contains only one effect other than error (e.g., $n\sigma{\alpha \text{ at }\beta_i}^2$ ), whereas $MS{error}$ is an estimate of error variance ( $\sigma_e^2$ ).
-In fact, the only difference between what I have done in Table 13.4 and what I would do if I ran a standard one-way analysis of variance on the Old participants' data (which is the way I usually calculate sums of squares for simple effects when I use computer software) is the error term. $MS{error}$ continues to be based on all the data because it is a better estimate with more degrees of freedom.
+The expected mean square for each simple effect contains only one effect other than error (e.g., $n\sigma{\alpha \text{ at }\beta_i}^2$), whereas MS{error} is an estimate of error variance (σ_e^2).
+In fact, the only difference between what I have done in Table 13.4 and what I would do if I ran a standard one-way analysis of variance on the Old participants' data (which is the way I usually calculate sums of squares for simple effects when I use